Movie 43: The Apprentice

-The second segment cut from the film follows Wayne, a shy apprentice mortician who is secretly a necrophiliac at the hospital.
+The second deleted segment follows a shy apprentice mortician named Wayne, who is secretly a necrophiliac.
 One night, a body he's having sex with is brought back to life from the pressure of his thrusts.
 His supervisor Bob suddenly walks in and believes Wayne has performed a life-saving operation of some kind.
 The staff at the hospital and the media congratulate him while a news reporter asks what he did to save her.

 Unable to conjure an answer, one of the cops on scene tells everyone else they can just watch the security tapes to find out.
 As they rush to the security room, Wayne is given a personal thanks by the girl he revived, upon which he responds with an awkward "You're welcome".
-Unlike Find Our Daughter, this segment was not included in the DVD or Blu-ray release and instead premiered at the 2014 LA Comedy Festival.
+Unlike Find Our Daughter, this segment was not included in the home release, and instead premiered at the 2014 LA Comedy Festival.